Tamimi2022/Tamimi2022/README.md

 - 👀 I’m interested in Full stack Developer
 - 🌱 I’m done with Web Development and Front-End
 - 🌱 Currently learning Back-End and will finish very soon
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with anyone on ...
 - 📫 tamimi2021farid@gmail.com

 <!---